-Scientists conducting a meta-analysis of studies on iodine in China concluded: ”The level of iodine nutrition plays a crucial role in the intellectual development of children.”
+Finally, scientists conducting a meta-analysis of studies on iodine in China concluded that “The level of iodine nutrition plays a crucial role in the intellectual development of children.”

 Role in Detoxification

 Part of iodine’s vital role in both thyroid and liver health contributes to protecting the breasts from abnormalities.
 It is used therapeutically to assist the body in resolving breast cysts, as well as uterine fibroids and ovarian cysts.
-Iodine deficiency is a common finding in cases of fibrocystic breast disease, breast cancer and other hormone driven cancers such as prostate, ovarian and uterine cancers.
-Essential to breast development and protective against cysts, iodine desensitizes estrogen receptor in the receptors in the breasts.
-Iodine reduces estrogen production in overactive ovaries, making it therapeutic for those suffering from estrogen dominance, premenstrual syndrome and polycystic ovarian syndrome.
+Iodine deficiency is common finding in cases of fibrocystic breast disease, breast cancer and other hormone driven cancers such as prostate, ovarian and uterine cancers.
+Essential to breast development and protective against cysts, it desensitizes estrogen receptors in the breasts.
+It reduces estrogen production in overactive ovaries, making it therapeutic for those suffering from estrogen dominance, premenstrual syndrome and polycystic ovarian syndrome.

 The best food sources of iodine are wild ocean fish and seafood.
-Seaweed (marine algae) products such as kelp, nori, dulse, hijiki, arame and wakame.
-Use caution in choosing seaweed products since the Fukushimi nuclear power plant leak.
+For example, seaweed (marine algae) products such as kelp, nori, dulse, hijiki, arame and wakame.
+But be cautious choosing seaweed products since the Fukushima nuclear power plant leak.
 Avoid products from Japanese waters.